New Character Smell1 of 12

 And that’s a status that’s shared by almost all of our most iconic comic book heroes.
 The biggest success stories of superhero comic books all originated 40, 50, or even 70 years ago – even if some of them, like the Avengers, are only reaching their apex now.

-This excludes some popular characters, such as Tim Drake or Gambit (who just missed the mark), and leaves out a lot of well-loved characters such as Kyle Rayner, Jesse Custer, Savage Dragon, X-23, and Scott Pilgrim who, while popular, don’t reach the heights of the ten on this list, or those like Gambit who just missed the 25 year mark.
+This excludes some popular characters, such as Tim Drake or Gambit (who just missed the mark), and leaves out a lot of well-loved characters such as Kyle Rayner, Jesse Custer, Savage Dragon, X-23, and Scott Pilgrim who, while popular, don’t reach the heights of the ten on this list... like the Sentry.

-So, without further ado, here are the ten most popular American comic book characters who debuted in the last 25 years.
+So, without further ado, here are the 11 most popular American comic book characters who debuted in the last 25 years.

 The openly gay character – Archie’s first – has anchored his own title, as well as several mini-series, and was one of the characters involved in the ill-fated Kickstarter launch for Archie’s new line.
-While the Kickstarter plans have fallen through due to fan backlash, Archie promises that those titles – including Keller’s – will still see the light of day.
+While the Kickstarter plans have fallen through due to fan backlash, Kevin Keller showed up in the DC/IDW Love Is Love and came through with his own digital title, Life with Kevin.

 Both characters came to prominence as a result of Civil War, a story that saw Marvel’s heroes divided into two camps over a law that would require them to register their identities with the government.
 Hill became director of S.H.I.E.L.D. during this time, an event which lead to former longtime director Nick Fury going underground, and recruiting Daisy Johnson as his protégé.